Opportunities for Involvement

 Jan 20 - Nomination deadline:

 Board, Council and Committee Positions

-Application deadline to apply for:- Chair,- Vice Chair, - Reporter, - AMA Delegate Co-chair (two positions), and - TMA Delegate Co-chair (two positions).
-(Submit a CV and Statement of Interest to your Section Coordinator.)
+Executive Council (EC) Positions:- Chair,- Vice Chair, - Reporter, - AMA Delegate Co-chair (two positions), and - TMA Delegate Co-chair (two positions).

 Get ready to navigate medical school with support from the American Medical Association including: